panzerdp/dmitripavlutin.com/posts/176-typescript-record/index.md

 const salary: NumericRecord = { annual: 56000, bonus: 1200 } // OK
 ```

-`Record<string, number>` is permissive regarding the object structure, as long as the keys are strings and values numbers:
+`Record<string, number>` is permissive regarding the object structure, as long as the keys are strings and values are numbers:

 ```ts codesandbox=vanilla-ts?entry=src/index.ts
 type NumericRecord = Record<string, number>